scottaohara/a11y_accordions/README.md

 ### `data-multi`
 This attribute requires no value.
 Setting it will allow multiple accordion panels, of a particular group, to be opened at once.

+## License & Such
+This script was written by [Scott O'Hara](https://twitter.com/scottohara).

+It has an [MIT](https://github.com/scottaohara/accessible-components/blob/master/LICENSE.md) license.

+Do with it what you will :)